erc7579/erc7579-implementation/erc.md

 ##### Configure Executors

+Executor Modules can be added and removed from the smart account.
+Additional values needed for enabling/disabling MAY be passed as `abi.encoded` values via the `bytes calldata data` parameter.

+When enabling a Executor, the Smart account MUST call the `IExecutor(executor).enable()` function When disabling a Executor, the Smart account MUST call the `IExecutor(executor).disable()` function Authorization control is REQUIRED for `enableValidator()` and `disableValidator()`.

 ```solidity
 function enableExecutor(address executor, bytes calldata data) external;
 function disableExecutor(address executor, bytes calldata data) external;
 function isExecutorEnabled(address executor) external view returns (bool);
 ```

+When enabling an Executor, the Smart account MUST emit `EnableExecutorModule(address)` When disabling an Executor , the Smart account MUST emit `DisableExecutorModule(address)`

 ```solidity
 // Events